 Denver, the capital of Colorado, is a consolidated city and county.
 It serves as the financial, transportation, and distribution center of the Rocky Mountain region.
 Denver was officially formed on November 7, 1861.
-A non-partisan elected mayor, auditor, and 13-member city council govern Denver.
-Nine main departments carry out the functions of city government.
+A non-partisan elected mayor, auditor, clerk and recorder, and 13-member city council govern Denver.

 Boards and Commissions

 There is also another group that directly affects Denver city government and its policies - official boards and commissions.
 The mayor appoints a majority of the members of the various City Boards and Commissions that offer guidance and suggestions to many of our departments, such as Parks and Recreation.
 These volunteers usually serve without compensation.

 The Clerk and Recorder became an elected position, per City Charter, in 2007.
 The Clerk serves a number of important functions for the City and County of Denver including: